JeffMacaluso/JeffMacaluso.github.io/_posts/2018-12-18-DeepLearningRulesOfThumb.md

     -   Dropout may require larger networks and trained with more iterations
 -   ReLUs are the ideal activation function.
 They have flaws, so using leaky or noisy ReLUs could yield performance gains at the cost of having more parameters to tune.
 -   You need at least 5,000 observations per category for acceptable performance (>=10 million for human performance or better)
-    -   Use $k$-folds cross validation instead of train/validation/test split if you have less than 100,000 observations
+    -   Use k-folds cross validation instead of train/validation/test split if you have less than 100,000 observations
 -   Use as large of a batch size as your GPU’s memory can handle
     -   Try different batch sizes by increasing in powers of 2 starting with 32 (or 16 for really large models) and going up to 256
 -   Stochastic gradient descent with momentum and a decaying learning rate is a good optimization algorithm to start with